Virus spreads on panel handling Supreme Court nomination

 North Carolina Sen. Thom Tillis and Utah Sen. Mike Lee both said Friday that they had tested positive for the virus.
 Both had attended a ceremony for Barrett at the White House on Sept.
 25 with President Donald Trump, who announced Friday that he had tested positive and was later hospitalized at Walter Reed National Military Medical Center.

 Lee, who did not wear a mask at the White House event, said he had “symptoms consistent with longtime allergies.”
-Tillis, who did wear a mask during the public portion of the event, said he had no symptoms.
+Tillis, who did wear a mask during the public portion of the event, said he had “mild symptoms.”
 Both said they would quarantine for 10 days — ending just before Barrett’s confirmation hearings begin on Oct.
 12.

 The positive tests come as Senate Republicans are pushing to quickly confirm Barrett in the few weeks they have before the Nov.
 3 election.
 There is little cushion in the schedule set out by Judiciary Committee Chairman Lindsey Graham and McConnell, who want to put a third Trump nominee on the court immediately in case they lose any of their power in the election.